jgwentworth92/GutenbergV2/readme.md

       Set the `LOCAL_LLM_URL` environment variable to the URL of the local model server in the `.env` file.
 In the case of LMStudio, the URL is `http://[your_ip_address]:1234/v1`.
 Make sure to use the correct IP address for your computer, as Docker containers cannot access `localhost`.

    ### Using a Fake Model

+   The fake model enables the system to bypass the use of a real API.
+It’s a straightforward and rapid solution, making it particularly useful for testing purposes.

    1. **Set the model provider to Fake:**
       Set the `MODEL_PROVIDER` environment variable to `fake` in the `.env` file.